koren-v/DetectingSarcasm/README.md

 For searching hyperparameters such as learning rate, weight decay and hidden size of LSTMs was used HyperOpt Algorithm from Tune library.
 You can find more detail in [this](https://github.com/koren-v/DetectingSarcasm/blob/master/Notebooks/Experements/TuneLSTMs.ipynb) notebook.

-Sometimes, it's important to see examples, where your model make mistakes.
+Sometimes, it's important to see examples, where your model makes mistakes.
 It was implemented in [ModelMistakes notebook](https://github.com/koren-v/DetectingSarcasm/blob/master/Notebooks/Experements/ModelMistakes.ipynb) and you can find some examples there.

-### Data Preprocesing
+### Data Preprocessing

-After attempt to do data cleaning such as lowercasing, noise removal, lemmatization and stop-words removal wos found that it made worse result.
-So it can mean that dataset is good anought, and we can skip this step to save more information.
+After an attempt to do data cleanings such as lowercasing, noise removal, lemmatization, and stop-words removal was found that it made worse result.
+So it can mean that the dataset is good enough, and we can skip this step to save more information.
 This experiment you can find [here](https://github.com/koren-v/DetectingSarcasm/blob/master/Notebooks/Experements/CleanedDataLSTMs.ipynb)

 ### References